Gold Rush Maisie

 Gold Rush Maisie is a 1940 drama film, the third of ten films starring Ann Sothern as Maisie Ravier, a showgirl with a heart of gold.
 In this entry in the series, she joins a gold rush to a ghost town.
 The film was directed by Edwin L. Marin.

-Plot summary
+Plot

 On her way to a job at a café in Truxton, Arizona, singer Maisie Ravier has trouble with her car.
 She makes her way through an abandoned mining town to get to a nearby ranch, owned by a well-educated but rude and inhospitable young man named Bill Anders.
 Anders is a recluse by choice; his only company is hired hand Fred Gubbins, who is even more misanthropic than his boss.